istio/enhancements/features/gateway_injection.md

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [x] The appropriate work group(s) have reviewed and approved promotion of the feature.
 - [ ] The supportability review panel has reviewed promotion of the feature.
+N/A. Feature is too minor to involve panel
-- [ ] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.
+- [x] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.

 ---